Beechwood and Maplewood Cemeteries

 Community & Artist Conversation - Drop-In Virtual Sessions

-Meet the artists and share your thoughts about the project during a virtual, drop-in meeting!
-The first community drop-in session was held on Tuesday, December 1, 2020.
+The public had the opportunity to meet the artists and share their thoughts about the project during a virtual, drop-in meetings.
+The first community drop-in session was held on Tuesday, December 1, 2020 and Monday, January 25, 2021.
 For more information on the upcoming dates, times and how to join, please review the information below:

 The online survey is located here: https://www.surveymonkey.com/r/NVK7NDQ